Translate

 INT.
 A BREAK-OUT AREA IN AN OFFICE – DAY

-A man, Liam, sits in a chair, looking frustrated and holding a phone.
-His colleague, Henry, enters.
+LIAM sits in a chair looking frustrated and holding a phone.
+His colleague, HENRY, enters.

 HENRY: Hi Liam.